 We need written orders for prescription medication from your campers’s healthcare provider and medications should arrive in their original container along with the camper's name, type of medication, dosage, name of healthcare provider and instructions for use.
 Medications will be given to the camp nurse and stored in a locked cabinet, in the health office, during your camper's stay.

-Can I use my mobile at camp?
+Can my camper use a mobile at camp?

 Nope!
 Our camp is an electronic free zone.
-Campers are asked not to bring any electronic devices including: mobiles, laptops, i Pads, cameras or music players.
+Campers are asked not to bring any electronic devices including: mobiles, laptops, iPads, cameras or music players.
 We have everything you need here at camp.

 What are the sleeping and bathroom facilitates like?

 Visits or calls from parents can be very disruptive to the flow of programs and can encourage homesickness for all campers.
-For these reasons, parents/guardians cannot visit or call their child while they are at camp.
+For these reasons, parents/guardians cannot visit or call their campers while they are at camp.
 Parents can call to speak to the Camp Director or camp counselors.
 Exceptions are made in emergencies, of course.